The Manner of Men

 I thought when I wrote the incident up for my book Scottish Military Disasters that there was at least some agreement on the basic facts.
 But the various reports which have cropped up in the past couple of years show that there is little agreement on anything except the names of some of the patrol members and of some of the people living on the plantation.

 I wrote that the patrol from G Company of the 2nd Scots Guards which raided the workers’ camp at Batang Kali looking for Communist guerrillas on 11th December consisted of 14 men.
 Now I find figures of 16 or 18 Guardsmen are being thrown around.
-But the figure of 14 might just be technically correct when it comes to Scots Guards; or it might not.
-Most accounts agree there was a Malaya policeman with the patrol but some also mention a Chinese-speaking detective, maybe even two ethnic Chinese detectives.
-So that would bring the total patrol strength up to 17 or 18.
+But the figure of 14 is probably correct when it comes to Guardsmen.
+Most accounts agree there was a Malaya Special Constable and two ethnic-Chinese special branch detectives.
+One of the special branch men told Royal Malayan Police investigators in the early 1990s that he was not at Batang Kali but was not believed.
+Anyway, the three police officers bring the number of members of the security forces involved up to 17 and there may have been at least one Malayan guide involved.